raptor7197/signed-with-quantum/backend/README.md

 - **Pillow** (>=11.3.0): Python Imaging Library for image processing

 Other dependencies may be specified in `pyproject.toml` as needed for development or testing.

+### After Deploying the Backend you have to add the backend address field in the app and if you are running it locally (recommended) you should have the ip address with the port number